FrancoPinoC/tokml/README.md

 - `simplestyle`: set to `true` to convert simplestyle-spec styles into KML styles

-**Using folders**: If you want have folders in you kml, you can give a object like this:
+**Using folders**: If you want have folders in you KML, you can give a object like this:
 ```
 {
   type: 'Folders',